Cmdv/cycle-universal-boilerplate/README.md

-# Cycle Universal Boilerplate
+# Cycle Boilerplate
-# Work in Progress
+# Work in Progress converting it to simpler version for simplicity
 A simple webpack boilerplate for Cycle

 ### Getting things up and running